singh-man/books/crackingTheCoding/19_hints.md

 - \#554.
 17.16   Iterative solution: It's probably easiest to start with the end of the array and work backwards.
 - \#555.
 17.26   Solution 2: If we can't compare all documents to all other documents, then we need to dive down and start looking at things at the element level.
 Consider a naive solution and see if you can extend that to multiple documents.
 - \#556.
 17.22   To quickly  get  the  valid words that are  one edit  away,  try to  group the  words in the dictionary in a useful way.
 Observe that all words in the form b_ll (such as bill, ball, bell, and  bull) will be  one edit  away.
 However,  those aren't the  only words that are one edit  away from bill.
 - \#557.
-16.21   When you move a value a from  array A to array B, then N.s sum  decreases by a and  B's sum increases by a.
+16.21   When you move a value a from  array A to array B, then A's sum  decreases by a and  B's sum increases by a.
 What happens when you swap two values?
 What  would be needed to swap two values and  get  the  same sum?
 - \#558.
 17.11   If you had  a list of the  occurrences of each word,  then you are really looking for a pair of values within two arrays  (one  value  for each array) with the  smallest difference.
 This could be a fairly similar algorithm to your initial algorithm.
 - \#559.
 16.22   Option #2: One  approach is to just double the  size of the  array when the  ant  wanders to an edge.
 How will you handle the  ant  wandering into negative coordinates, though?
 Arrays can't  have negative indices.
 - \#560.
 16.13   Given a line (slope and  y-intercept), can you find where it intersects another line?
 - \#561.
 17.26   Solution 2: One  way to think  about this is that we need to be  able  to very quickly pull a list of all documents with  some similarity  to a specific document.
 (Again, we should not  do this by saying "look at all documents and  quickly eliminate the  dissimilar documents".
-That wilI be at least  O(D2) .)
+That wilI be at least  O(D²).)
 - \#562.
 17.16   Iterative solution: Observe that you would never skip three appointments in a row.
 Why would you?
 You would always be able to take  the  middle booking.
 - \#563.
 16.14   Have you tried using a hash table?
 - \#564.
-16.21   If you swap two values, a and  b, then the  sum  of A becomes sumA   -  a  +   band the sum  of B becomes sumB   -  b   +  a.
+16.21   If you swap two values, a and  b, then the  sum  of A becomes sumA   -  a  +   b and the sum  of B becomes sumB   -  b   +  a.
 These sums need to be equal.
 - \#565.
 17.24   If you can precompute the  sum  from the  top left corner to each cell, you can use this to compute the sum of an arbitrary submatrix in O(1) time.
 Picture a particular submatrix.
 The  full, precomputed sum  will include this  submatrix, an  array immediately above it (C), and  array to the  left (B), and  an area to the  top and  left (A).
 How can you compute the  sum of just D?
 ![](media/565.JPG)
 - \#566.
 17.10   Consider the  brute force  solution.
 We  pick  an  element and  then validate if it's  the majority element by counting the  number of matching and  non-matching elements.
 Suppose, for the first element, the first few checks reveal seven non-matching elements and  three matching elements.
 Is it necessary to keep checking this element?